Marunizer/MyApplication/README.md

 Besides Draco decompression, the rest is up and running

 # Latest Update:
-Latest update removes access to the 3d Model view.

 Got rid of initial list view of items, and instead have a recycler view being filled with cardViews

 uses GeoFire to have right information to access Firebase, and dynamically fill data